Binyinyuwuy Djarrankuykuy: Biography

-In the 1950s, Binyinyuwuy, now a young rebel, was seen raiding shops at the mission station by Ann Wells, wife of Edgar Wells, the mission superintendent.
-Binyinyuwuy resented the presence of the balanda (white people) on his people's land.
+In the 1950s, Binyinyuwuy, a young "rebel" at the time, was raiding shops and disturbing the young women at the mission station.
+His activity came to the attention of the superintendent at the time, Reverend Edgar Wells, when he left a message saying he would repeat his actions.
+Binyinyuwuy declared his resentment towards the presence of the balanda (white fella) and mission on his people's land.
 Concerned that Binyinyuwuy would continue to raid his stores, Wells approached the community's leaders to ask them how he should proceed.
 By this time, Binyinyuwuy had already established himself in this Indigenous community as a skilled painter and maker of ceremonial objects.
-The elders told Wells of his skill, and Wells declared that if Binyinyuwuy gave him one of his bark paintings, he would not be punished for his crimes.
+The elders told Wells of his skill in painting and creating sacred objects, and Wells declared that if Binyinyuwuy gave him one of his bark paintings, he would not be punished for his crimes.
 Binyinyuwuy agreed to these terms.
 When Wells saw the painting, he admired it so much that he added young Binyinyuwuy to a list of paid artists providing artworks to the mission station.
 Thus Binyinyuwuy's career as an artist began.
+Ann Wells, Edgar's wife, said that "Art was the touchstone that brought us the friendship of Binanyui."
 He grew to be an influential artist in his community and abroad, both because of his skill, and because of his high ritual authority.
-As he grew older, Binyinyuwuy became a central part of ceremonial life in his community, and his works were featured in many different collections at various museums across the globe.
+Binyinyuwuy, along with his brother Djatjiwuy, was active in ceremonial life, which allowed him to create sand sculptures and sacred objects.
+As he grew older, Binyinyuwuy became a central part of ceremonial life in his community, participating in the wurrpan (emu) ceremony, and his works were featured in many different collections at various museums across the globe.
+Another ceremony Binyinyuwuy took part in was in 1946; he participated in the Makarrata at Milingimbi.
+This is a ceremony to resolve disputes and tensions among the Yongu.
 He kept making ceremonial objects and paintings until his death in 1982.

+Binyinyuwuy was once tried for murder, as he was accused of throwing spears that killed a man in Darwin with Bungawuy, Ngalandirr and Dayngangan, all men he was living with.

 Inspired by her father, his daughter Judy Lirrinyin has also become a celebrated artist of her own generation, working through the Milingimbi Arts and Culture.